-Trailblazer I is on route to the Moon when one of the crew gets word their wife has been hurt in a car wreck.
+Trailblazer I is on route to the Moon when one of the crew gets word his wife has been hurt in a car wreck.
 Although distracted, the crewman needs to focus all his skills and abilities to overcome a major accident.

 McCauley takes two scientists to the moon to conduct seismographic experiments.
 His communication officer, Captain Tom Farrow, learns of his wife's car accident and begins to make mistakes.
-However, when a moonquake damages the ship and destroys the radio, Farrow is the crew's only help of repairing the radio so that they can contact Mission Control and summoning a rescue ship.
+However, when a moonquake damages the ship and destroys the radio, Farrow is the crew's only hope of repairing the radio so that they can contact Mission Control and summoning a rescue ship.
 Written by

 The closing credits incorrectly list the character named Bruegel as being played by actor Britt Lomond.
 Film fans, however, will immediately recognize the actor as William Sylvester, who played Dr. Heywood Floyd in 2001: A Space Odyssey.
 Even William Sylvester's IMDB and Wikipedia filmography fails to list him as appearing in this episode, even in an "uncredited" role.
 See more »

 Col. McCauley heads a six-man lunar mission.
 As part of their study of the lunar crust a series of charges are placed and detonated.
 Moonquake!
 A fissure opens and an astronaut falls in.
 Other men are stranded by the fresh chasms.
 The ship topples over.
 Contact with Earth is lost.
 The best episode so far.